HandH1998/QQQ/README.md

 Our extensive experiments show that QQQ achieves performance on par with existing state-of-the-art LLM quantization methods while significantly accelerating inference, achieving speed boosts up to **2.24x**, **2.10x**, and **1.25x** compared to FP16, W8A8, and W4A16, respectively.

 ## News or Update
+- [2024/09/12] **Update!!!** We supported Qwen2 models.
-- [2024/08/26] **Update!!!** We have integrated rotation into QQQ to improve quantization results without adding any inference overhead.
+- [2024/08/26] We have integrated rotation into QQQ to improve quantization results without adding any inference overhead.
 - [2024/07/31] The QQQ quantization method has been successfully integrated into the **official vLLM**.
 For more details, please refer to our merged [[PR](https://github.com/vllm-project/vllm/pull/5218)].
 - [2024/07/17] We put `quant_config.json` in the entry `quantization_config` of model's `config.json`.
 - [2024/06/17] We release the QQQ [paper](https://arxiv.org/pdf/2406.09904) on arXiv.